What Is Debt Consolidation?

 ⚠️ Common consolidation traps

-Using a secured loan for unsecured debt: Never put your home at risk to pay off credit card debt.
-If you can't repay the secured loan, you lose your home β€” a disproportionate consequence for consumer debt.
+Using a secured loan for unsecured debt: Don't put your home at risk to pay off credit card debt.
+If you can't repay the secured loan, you lose your home - a disproportionate outcome for consumer debt.

-Very poor credit score: If your credit score is low, consolidation loan rates will be high (20–40% APR) β€” potentially worse than your current rates.
-A debt management plan through StepChange may be more appropriate.
+Very poor credit score: If your score is low, consolidation loan rates will likely be high (20-40% APR) - potentially worse than what you already have.
+A debt management plan through StepChange may suit you better.

 How to Calculate Whether Consolidation Saves You Money